walterairs/ESP32photoresistor/Report.md

 ## Type-B uncertainty information

-- What sources of uncertainty were identified and what was found in data sheets.
+What sources of uncertainty were identified and what was found in data sheets.

+There was no datasheet to be found which would tell anything about uncertainty.
+Some forum suggested that sensor itself might be 161 Adafruit sensor.
+But even for that sensor no uncertainty data can be found.

 ## Type-A uncertainty experiments